rlabbe/filterpy/README.rst

 the audience.
 In that case I usually opt for the faster implementation.

 I use NumPy and SciPy for all of the computations.
-I have experimented with Numba, Continuum Analytics just in time compiler, and it yields impressive speed ups with minimal costs, but I am not convinced that I want to add that requirement to my project.
+I have experimented with Numba, Continuum Analytics' just in time compiler, and it yields impressive speed ups with minimal costs, but I am not convinced that I want to add that requirement to my project.
 It is still on my list of things to figure out, however.